 Replacement: Obin Rounded, Cubano

-Both the above mentioned fonts look more or less like Bauhaus as far as curves of the typefaces are concerned and both are condensed.
+Both the above-mentioned fonts look more or less like Bauhaus as far as the curves of the typefaces are concerned and both are condensed.
 These are modern fonts in appearance and are very distinct and have flourished in some letters.

 So, which is the right replacement for Verdana for graphic design?

 Experts suggest that you use Brandon Grotesque typeface whenever you want to use Verdana.
 Brandon Grotesque has a pleasant personality and is elegant and looks clean.
 The typeface is expressive and is a good choice for design professionals.

 Bleeding Cowboys has been used frequently in country album art as well as in tattoo parlor logos.
 The typeface is known for its ‘western’ and ‘dirty’ looks.
 In fact, some groups on Facebook launched a campaign urging people not to use this font.

 Replacement: Kraftstoff, Draft Display, Bear & Loupe

 Kraftstoff, Draft Display, Bear & Loupe are better typefaces to replace Bleeding Cowboys.
 These fonts help in smoothening the looks of the typeface despite giving the impression of being antique.
 The fonts are also perfect for headlines and leading text.